-With the launch of Chapter 2 bringing a whole new set of eyes on the game and also possibly bringing some old players back, the amount of people playing Fortnite is almost certainly still massive.
+With the launch of Chapter 4 bringing a whole new set of eyes on the game and also possibly bringing some old players back (along with Zero Build), the amount of people playing Fortnite is still massive.

-Any mention of Fortnite dying feels, really, just a bit silly, especially when it’s almost always in the top five most viewed games on Twitch even when other games have special events on and events like The End and concerts can bring in staggering viewing figures.
+Any mention of Fortnite dying feels, really, just a bit silly.
 Sure, it may never reach the same heights it did when Ninja played with Drake and the Twitch Prime packs were released, but Fortnite is more than alive and kicking.

 No matter how many people hate it, Fortnite just cannot stop earning headlines.
 In January 2020, it was announced that it would become an official college eSport.
 Epic Games also announced that the Epic Games Store has enjoyed over 100 million users, suggesting that they are going to have whatever funds they need to keep supporting the game for years to come.
 That’s without even considering the proftit percentage they get from games that license their Unreal Engine.
 Epic are flush with cash.